khushidarak/-Context-Compressor/README.md

 ## Built for

-UCET Hackathon 2026 — Pixels to Possibilities
+vCET Hackathon 2026 — Pixels to Possibilities